james-labyer/HuBMAP-pancreas-data-explorer/documentation/oc_prep.md

 # Preparing optical clearing files for display on the website
+This document details how to prepare scientific images for display on this website without using the configuration portal.
+Parts of this process will ultimately be superceded by the configuration portal.

 ## Generate large PNGs for viewing on optical clearing file view pages